kaven276/noradle/doc/advanced_topics.md

 chunked transfer and buffer flush
 ----------------------------------

-Whether buffer flush is allow if related with "Transfer-Encoding", "Content-MD5", "ETag", "feedback","component css".
+Whether buffer flush is allow if related with "Content-MD5", "ETag", "feedback","component css".

+* "Content-MD5" is

 GZIP
 ----------------------------